isabelc/Organized-Docs/readme.txt

 On other themes, the layout may look all messed up.
 It’s very easy to fix this by copying the template files into your theme.
 Once you have copied them, make the necessary changes to the HTML to make it match your own theme, while leaving the important Organized Docs loop stuff intact.

 See how to [Customize The Docs Template Files](http://isabelcastillo.com/docs/customize-the-docs-template-files).

-= Where do I see the Docs on the front end? =

-Visit your website at `www.your-webiste.com/docs/` to see your Docs.
-Alternatively, add individual Doc products (categories) to your Menu in your dashboard --> Appearance --> Menus.
-This last method is better for you if you are only documenting one product on the site (rather than multiple products).

-= Why does the Table of Contents widget appear multiple times on the same page? =

-This is no longer an issue since version 2.0.

 == Screenshots ==